mosn/holmes/readme.md

 [中文版](./readme_cn.md)

+**WARNING** : holmes is under heavy development now, so API will make breaking change during dev.
+If you want to use it in production, please wait for the first release.

 Self-aware Golang profile dumper.

-Our online system often crashes(mostly killed by OOM or cpu use outage) in the midnight, as a lazy developer, we don't want to wake up at night and wait for the online bug to reproduce.
+Our online system often crashes(mostly killed by OOM) in the midnight, as a lazy developer, we don't want to wake up at night and wait for the online bug to reproduce.

 holmes comes to rescue.